 Life in Yemen: What’s It Like for Children Growing Up in Conflict?

 The war in Yemen is confusing and complicated – but we can’t forget the innocent children caught up in the five-year conflict.
 The boys and girls of Yemen are living through the worst humanitarian crisis in the world—some growing up knowing nothing but war.

-These are some of the shocking realities for children:
+These are some of the shocking realities of life in Yemen for kids: